sunfounder/kepler-kit/docs/source/video_course/lesson49.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 49 : Improving IMU Performance with a Complimentary Filter
+Lesson 49: Improving IMU Performance with a Complimentary Filter
 =============================================================================
 This tutorial covers improving tilt measurement accuracy using the MPU6050 sensor and Raspberry Pi Pico W: